 His areas of expertise include kidney-related healthcare policy issues, nephrology, hypertension, dialysis, acute renal failure, kidney stone disease, kidney transplantation and chronic kidney disease.

-Dr. Piraino is the current National Kidney Foundation President and a Professor of Medicine and Associate Dean of Admissions and Financial Aid at the University of Pittsburgh School of Medicine.
+Dr. Piraino previously served as President of the National Kidney Foundation and is currently a Professor of Medicine and Associate Dean of Admissions and Financial Aid at the University of Pittsburgh School of Medicine.

 Dr. Pastan is a member of the National Kidney Foundation's Board of Directors and Scientific Advisory Board.
 He serves as Medical Director of the Kidney and Pancreas Transplant Program at the Emory Transplant Center.
 He is also an Associate Professor of Medicine at the Emory University School of Medicine.